 Another vital requirement is the principal's signature.
 By signing the document, the principal confirms their agreement with all the terms outlined—the specific powers granted and the agent's identity.

-Depending on local laws, the agent may also be required to sign acknowledging their acceptance of the role.
+Depending on local laws, the agent may also be required to sign an acknowledgment of their acceptance of the role.

 Notarization and Witnesses